Summary

 Example:

-jdk.xml.resource.access = *.sun.com, w3.org, @local
+jdk.xml.resource.access = https://*.sun.com, w3.org, file:*, jrt:*

 This configuration permits access to:

-- All subdomains of sun.com, e.g. java.sun.com
+- https access to any subdomain of sun.com, e.g. java.sun.com

-- Resources from w3.org
+- resources from w3.org

 - All local file resources